rar0n/sd-webui-Lora-queue-helper/README.md

 #### A few tips / my use case
  + Tick "Use Custom Lora path", then paste in your category folder of Lora's you want to test.
     + (My Lora folders are far too numerous to be useful without "Use Custom Lora path")
- + If you have hard drive space limitations, use symbolic links to folders on other drives (Preferably a fast M2.nvme drive...)
+ + If you have hard drive space limitations, use symbolic links to folders on other drives (Preferably a fast M2.nvme drive...).
+There needs to be a symbolic link from each of Automatic1111's appropriate folder (Lora folder, Embeddings folder, Models folder, VAE, what have you).
-   + Then you can also easily-ish add or remove said links, to isolate Automatic1111'a access to SD1.5, SD2.1 or SDXL stuff (models) for ease of further batch operations.
+   + Using symlinks you can easily-ish add or remove said links (easier if using a script), to isolate Automatic1111'a access to SD1.5, SD2.1 or SDXL stuff (models) for ease of further batch operations.
 For example adding only one type of SD models with "X/Y/Z plot" and "Checkpoint name" (say only SDXL, or only SD1.5).

 #### Todo, or wish-list:

 - I think it would be better if the "Select Directory" list did not include the final sub-directories where the Lora(s) are.
-They will be included in the Lora Selection list below anyway (or at least they should), so this only makes the list (way) longer.
+They will be included in the Lora Selection list below anyway (or at least they shouldbe ), so this only makes the list (way) longer.
   + In short I think "Select Directory" list should only contain the parent directories of Lora directories.
 - Conversely, the "Select Directory" list does not need the root folder ("/") to be listed either, but this is a very minor thing.
 - I do not think it applies the negative text (if present) in the Lora configuration file.
 - General clean up and make it less hacky

-I don't know how people normally structures their Lora collection (read tips below), me I have them in sub folder as categories somewhat structured after Civitai's Lora categories, although I changed it a bit (Like "Backgrounds - environments - landscapes" collated into one folder, "Characters", "Styles - concepts", "Vehicles", and other folders).
-Then there's actual Lora (sub) folders in each category which contains the Lora.
-This makes the "Select Directory" list very long though.
+I don't know how people normally structures their Lora collection (read tips below), me I have them in sub folder as categories somewhat structured after Civitai's Lora categories, although I changed it a bit.
+Then there's actual Lora (sub) folders in each category which contains the Loras.
+This makes the "Select Directory" list very long as it currently is though.
 But that might just be me.

 ### Slightly edited instructions below: